konradsic/dj-cloudy/README.md

 ## 💻 Github related info
 This includes: contribution, Code of Conduct, issue and pull request template files <br/>
 All of that can be found [here](https://github.com/konradsic/dj-cloudy/tree/main/.github) (or in `dj-cloudy/.github`)

+⚠️ Warning: We are not responsible for any ear injuries caused by changing volume, applying filters and equalizers.
+Stay safe!